Thailand Plug Adapter Guide: Sockets, Voltage & What You Need

 - Camera battery chargers

-If your hair dryer only says “110V”, plugging it into a Thai socket will fry it.
-Either buy a dual-voltage model before your trip or use the one in your hotel.
+If your hair dryer only says “110V”, plugging it into a Thai socket will ruin it.
+Buy a dual-voltage travel hair dryer before you go or use the one in your hotel room.

 What Thailand Plug Adapter Do I Need?